Adding new words

-This makes kalisi is the pronunciation of the word (not the surface spelling!)
+This makes kalisi be the pronunciation of the word (not the surface spelling!)

 If you've already generated a language (either by loading a saved language, or by clicking Edit This Language), you can now change the vocabulary in the Add and remove words field.
 Remember to re-generate the language after making changes!

 After clicking Edit This Language, you can remove a dictionary entry by simply deleting the line from the Add and remove words field.
-If you haven't clicked Edit This Language, you can prevent a word from ever being generated by subtracting the word in Add and remove words:
+You can also prevent a word from ever being generated by subtracting the word in Add and remove words:

-Vulgar has various default affixes already populated in the Add or modify affixes input box.
-You can create brand new affixes in this box.
+Vulgar has various default affixes already populated in the Add or modify affixes feild.
+You can create brand new affixes in this feild.
 For instance, Vulgar does not automatically create an affix for the opposite of something, as in English’s “un-” prefix.
 So you may choose to create this affix in Add or modify affixes:

-You can name the affix tag whatever you want, but it must be in capitals to distinguish it from a regular word.
-The name can optionally have numbers or a full stop.
+The affix tag name can be whatever you want, but it must be in capitals (to distinguish it from a regular word) and can optionally have numbers or a full stop.

 = Random means Vulgar will randomly create the affix for you.
 You can now use -OPPOSITE on words in the Derived words box: